 Use of Facilities

 Community areas in the residence halls are for residents to enjoy.
 Please make sure you clean up after yourself and leave the facility ready for someone else.
-You will be charged for any repairs or cleaning due to damage or littering.
+If you leave the community area damaged or dirty, you will be charged for any repairs or cleaning.
 Please leave the furniture, including cushions and microwaves, in the lounges.

 Fire regulations prohibit more people occupying a room than there are beds.
 The housing fee is for the bed only, not for the room.
 We reserve the right to maximize housing space by filling all available beds in a room.